carlosmiceli/canvas-svg/README.md

 - After testing quite a bit, was able to reset the values after dropping a new svg file, while still persisting the changes if the work was done on the same image.
 - Learned and implemented how to download the image with the edits done!
 - Project complete!

+---

+## Stage 2: UX/UI improvements

+### Day 1

+- The goal now is to improve the application from a UX/UI and aesthetic perspective.
+- The list of ideas that I'll attempt to improve/fix includes:
+    - ~~Add "All" category button.~~
+    - ~~Move sidebar from pages into components~~
+    - ~~Remove login page/url (send straight to canvas)~~
+    - ~~Same size for svgs on sidebar~~
+    - ~~Fix search if no input~~
+    - ~~Delete single SVGs from canvas with backspace~~
+    - Fix scroll
+    - Fixed height-width of canvas
+    - Close/Open sidebar
+    - Create component of svg layer/group/path
+    - Move download image button below, add padding, ask confirmation to download
+    - Fix props of paths of svg (Ask for help)
+    - Fix size of images after dropping them (fully visible)
+    - Map dropping multiple SVGs and Remove reset by dropping new svg
+    - Refactor code to add/remove classes for effects when searching/filtering svgs (fadein and fadeout) on sidebar
+    - Store multiple svgs and edits in local storage
+    - Change colors with color wheel of svgs fill
+    - Add text drag/edit
+    - Ctrl + C/V to copy/paste same SVG
+    - Effects when clicking/dropping
+    - Add/Copy/Delete multiple canvas
+    - Scroll down to see multiple canvas
+    - Write down "known issues"

+- Added "All" category.
+- Fixed moving sidebar into components.
+- Fixed login page so it goes straight into canvas.
+- Fixed same size for svgs on sidebar.
+- Fixed search if no input and added "no results" rendering.
+- Implemented deleting single SVGs from canvas with backspace.
+- Tried mapping all svg props but some not showing for some reason...